xhueeaa/huawei-ibmc-fan-control-via-snmp/README.md

 1. Log in into your iBMC
 2. Go to `Configuration` > `System`
 3. Enable `SNMPv2c`
+4. Enagle 'SNMP agent'
-4. Put a password-like value in `Read/Write Community` and in the `Confirm Read/Write Community` fields.
+5. Put a password-like value in `Read/Write Community` and in the `Confirm Read/Write Community` fields.
-5. Save
+6. Save

 **Warning:** Do not share your community value.
 It can be used to access your iBMC configuration and change it.
 It is a password.

 ## Systems tested with:

-- Huawei RH2288H v3
+- Huawei RH5288H v3